User Community Service Desk Downloads

 Resolve matching proposals

-Merge records from the vertical layout
+Merging from vertical layout

 2. In the Merge preview column that appears, select the survivor identifier from the dropdown to see the values that will be applied to all records shown.
+Look for the page icon to see which values are used as overrides.

 Merging from vertical compare view

-Merge records from the horizontal layout
+Merging from horizontal layout

-1. In the horizontal layout list, choose two or more records and select Merge masters.
+2. Choose two or more records and select Merge masters.

 Merging from horizontal compare view

-3. Select Apply.
+5. Select Apply.

 Merge and split instances